-GED practice tests and GED study material are available through the high school completion program.
-A student's score on the practice GED test shows if the student should study and the subject(s) to review before attempting the actual test.
+GED practice tests and GED study material are available in all classes.
+The score on the practice GED test determines whether or not the student needs to study and determines the subject(s) to review before attempting the actual test.